Adult social care complaints

 Stage 2 – formal complaint investigation

 If you are not satisfied, you have the right to ask for a formal complaint investigation.
+This must be within 20 working days following the stage 1 response.

 The formal complaint goes to the director of the service area concerned.
 They will allocate it to an appropriate officer to deal with.